fence-io/website/content/articles/networking/linux-network-namespace/index.md

 192.168.64.1 dev enp0s1 proto dhcp scope link src 192.168.64.3 metric 100
 ```

 The route `172.16.0.0/16 dev hlink1 proto kernel scope link src 172.16.0.10` indicates that traffic destined for `172.16.0.0/16` will be routed through the `hlink1` interface.
-Since `hlink1` is one endpoint of the `veth` pair, it also means that any traffic passing through this interface will also be visible on the other end of the link, `clink1`, within the `app1` network namespace.
+Since `hlink1` is one end of the `veth` pair, it also means that any traffic passing through this interface will also be visible on the other end of the link, `clink1`, within the `app1` network namespace.

 Let's start our first connectivity test by pinging `hlink1` from the `app1` network namespace.